Roscosmos: Rockets

 Roscosmos uses a family of several launch rockets, the most famous of them being the R-7, commonly known as the Soyuz rocket that is capable of launching about 7.5 tons into low Earth orbit (LEO).
 The Proton rocket (or UR-500K) has a lift capacity of over 20 tons to LEO.
 Smaller rockets include Rokot and other Stations.

 Currently rocket development encompasses both a new rocket system, Angara, as well as enhancements of the Soyuz rocket, Soyuz-2 and Soyuz-2-3.
 Two modifications of the Soyuz, the Soyuz-2.1a and Soyuz-2.1b have already been successfully tested, enhancing the launch capacity to 8.5 tons to LEO.
+Future projects include the Soyuz successor launch rocket.